mohammadRezanilchiyan/Extreme-Temperature-Analysis/README.md

 *Intuition (no math)*
 Imagine all daily temperatures in a year:

--Most days are safe and moderate
+- Most days are safe and moderate

--A few days are extremely hot
+- A few days are extremely hot

 Those rare days lie in the right tail of the distribution.
 This is where:

--heat stroke
+- heat stroke

--wet-bulb threshold exceedance
+- wet-bulb threshold exceedance

--infrastructure failure
+- infrastructure failure
 actually occur.